- What is a tax domicile?

 A list of Tax Authority offices in Brno

-Office hours of all four Tax Authorities are Mon and Wed from 8 am to 5 pm.
-A reception and registry where you can leave your application is open on the same days as the office hours plus Tue and Thu from 8 am to 3:30 pm, and on Friday from 8 am to 2 pm.
+Office hours of all four Tax Authorities are only Monday and Wednesday 8 am to 5 pm.
+A registry “Podatelna” where you can leave your application is open on the same days as the office hours plus Tue and Thu from 8 am to 3:30 pm, and on Friday from 8 am to 2 pm.

-- What if I need the tax domicile for my home country or international use?
+- What if I need "apostille" to the tax domicile for my home country or international use?

 If your home country requires you to provide proof of your tax residency, they will most likely require the document to be apostilled / superlegalized.
 An apostille is a form of international recognition.
 Learn more about obtaining one in our guide Authorizations, translations, and interpreting.

-1) To get the Apostille for the tax domicile, you will first have to ask your Tax Authority in writing to have the document signed by the general director.
+1) To get the Apostille for the tax domicile, you will first have to ask your Tax Authority to have the document signed by the general director.
 You have to do so either at the same time you apply for the tax domicile, or at a later date.
-Attach a short note in which you ask for the higher verification for the tax domicile document from the general director of the Tax Authority.
+You can apply for it by crossing the designated box in our bilingual form.
+If you are using a different form, attach a short note in which you ask for the higher verification for the tax domicile document from the general director of the Tax Authority.
 Then you can hand it in along with the application for domicile.
 Keep it in mind that the note must be in Czech (something along “Prosím o vyšší ověření domicilu pro účely superlegalizace“)

 The address is as follows: